How Far Can Composite Decking Overhang?

 It Enhances Stairs Nosing

 Lastly, overhanging the wood plastic board creates a way for water to flow.
-However, the gaps allow easy passage of water on the deck.
-Projecting the board allows water to flow from the deck to the ground without getting trapped under the deck.
-It helps in preventing the deck joist and the fascia board from getting damaged by water.
+However, the gaps allow easy passage of water on the decking.
+Projecting the board allows water to flow from the deck to the ground without getting trapped under the decking.
+It helps in preventing the joist and the fascia board from getting damaged by water.

 Should You Overhang Composite Decking?